TobiEiss/goMiddlewareChain/README.md

 Isn't it cool?

 ## handler from tamplates
-- [logHandler](loghandler) is an easy handler to log all accesses
+- [logHandler](https://github.com/TobiEiss/goMiddlewareChain/blob/master/templates/logHandler.go) is an easy handler to log all accesses
-- jsonResponseHandler try to transform your response to valid json
+- [jsonResponseHandler](https://github.com/TobiEiss/goMiddlewareChain/blob/master/templates/jsonResponseHandler.go) try to transform your response to valid json

 You need more handler?
-Just let me now this and write me.
+Just let us now this.

-## TODOS
-[ ] tests
-[ ] travis